 Financial accounting is also termed as the “general purpose accounting” because the information generated by it is published for the use of every one connected with the business enterprise.

 Management accounting system uses historical as well as estimated data to generate useful reports and information to be used by internal management for decision making purpose.
 Unlike financial accounting, the information generated by management accounting is not published for external parties but is used by managers to perform their core functions such as evaluation of various products and departments in terms of profitability, selection of the best available alternatives and making other business decisions to achieve organizational goals.
-As the reports generated by management accounting are not used by any external party, the business enterprises don’t need to take care of GAAP.
+As the reports generated by management accounting are not accessed and used by any external party, the business enterprises don’t need to take care of GAAP while drafting them.

 The cost accounting is concerned with categorizing, tracing and collecting manufacturing costs of a business enterprise.
 The cost data collected so is used by management in planning and control.
 A well established cost accounting system is essential for every business enterprise to have a proper control over its costs.

 Tax accounting deals with tax related matters of a business enterprise.
 It includes computation of taxable income and presentation of financial or other information to tax authorities as required by tax laws and regulations of a country.

 The reports and information generated by financial accounting system satisfy the needs of external parties to great extent.
 However, the rules and methods followed by a company for preparing its financial accounting reports may slightly differ from those required by tax laws.
 The work of a tax accountant is to adjust the net operating results and rearrange the information generated by financial accounting to conform with the tax reporting requirements of a country.
 Besides it, tax accountants also help companies minimize their tax obligations.
 Because of these functions, tax accountants need to have an updated knowledge about tax laws and regulations.